samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

-    thin                 1                  # thinning (every n-th sample will be saved, but values !=1 not fully tested) threads              3                  # number of threads (i.e., cores) sampler_type         ensemble           # emcee sampler type (fixed) update               20000              # frequency with which the output file is written
+    thin                 1                  # thinning (every n-th sample will be saved, but values !=1 not fully tested) threads              3                  # number of threads (i.e., cores) sampler_type         ensemble           # emcee sampler type (fixed)
+    # update               20000            # frequency with which the output file is written (not used anymore)
+    stop_when_converged  True               # stops the emcee when convergence has been reached restart              False              # restars the chain from the last position, requires previous chain to be present

 where only ``exclude``, which should list the numbers of columns excluded from the likelihood evaluation (counting from 0), is optional.
 The total number of MCMC samples will be equal to :math:`n_\mathrm{walkers}\cdot n_\mathrm{steps}`, after which the